What is ibandronic acid?

 How ibandronic acid is given

-You may be given ibandronic acid by drip (infusion) into a vein or as a tablet.
+You may have ibandronic acid by a drip (intravenous infusion) into a vein, or as a tablet.
+Ibandronic acid can be given with other cancer treatments.

 Having ibandronic acid by drip (intravenous infusion)